decentraland/unity-explorer/Explorer/Assets/Plugins/TexturesFuse/README.md

 ## How to build

+Run the build script in ./textures-server directory or:

 To build you need to follow these steps.
 As result you will get .dll/.dylib files respectively for windows and mac.
 The files will be located in `Plugins/TexturesFuse/TexturesServerWrap/Libraries`